 Breastfeeding is the best way to both nourish and nurture your baby.
 Learning to breastfeed takes practice for you and your baby.

-Basic breastfeeding information is located below, as well as breastfeeding FAQs.
-For more details, talk to your obstetrician or pediatrician, a lactation consultant, a nurse, nutritionist, other health professionals or other women who have breastfed.
+You'll find a variety of basic breastfeeding information on this page.
+For more details, talk to your obstetrician or pediatrician, a lactation consultant, nurse, nutritionist, other health professionals or other women who have breastfed.

 How the WIC Program Supports Breastfeeding

-WIC promotes, supports and encourages mothers to breastfeed their babies as it has been shown to provide many health, nutrition, and emotional benefits to both mothers and babies.
-Currently, more than half of US infants are on WIC.
-The National WIC Association created the infographic: How the WIC Program supports Breastfeeding to emphasize WIC's role in improving breastfeeding rates.
+WIC promotes, supports and encourages mothers to breastfeed their babies for its many proven health, nutrition and emotional benefits to both mothers and babies.
+Currently, more than half of U.S. infants benefit from the WIC nutrition program.

 Advantages of Breastfeeding

 - Breast milk is the best food for baby.
 It has everything baby needs to grow and develop.
 It is easy to digest.
 Breast milk changes to meet the needs of the baby and is perfect for healthy, premature or sick newborns.

 - Breastfeeding helps protect baby from getting sick.
 Breastfed babies have fewer ear infections and stomach problems like diarrhea and vomiting.
 That can mean fewer trips to the clinic or hospital.